iampod/hello-world/README.md

 # hello-world
 just another repository

-Scientists discovered an exoplanet today
+We discovered an exoplanet today